 And it’s freed up so much time.

-And I use that time to grow my business.
-To pitch.
-To write blog posts.
-To create a course.
+I’ve used that time to grow my business.
+To pitch for clients.
+Or write blog posts.

 Do you find meal planning helps you devote more time to writing?

-What’s your favorite method of planning?
+What’s your favorite method of meal planning?
 I’d love to have you share your tips in the comments section.

 PS: Do you need help meal planning?
 Check out the content upgrade available on this post.
 You’ll get a copy of my annual meal plan planner.